-I am a tent camper who lives in Newfoundland, Canada.
+I am a tent camper who lives in Canada.
 When camping in a tent, no matter what time of the year, I know the weather can easily get cold.
-In NL summers we might have frost warnings, and we might even see snow.
+Where I live in the summer we might even have frost warnings, and we might even see snow.
 So I have learned some of the most important tips on how to stay warm in a tent.

 Quick Tip: BRING HEAT PACKS

-Place heat packs in you shoes, gloves, and even your sleeping bag prior to sleeping to stay cozy warm in the winter.
+Place heat packs in your shoes, gloves, and even your sleeping bag prior to sleeping to stay cozy warm in the winter.
 You can buy a 40 pack of HotHands on Amazon at top prices!
-PS: Great stocking stuffer idea!

 The list below explains 11 great tips to take on cold weather camping.
-If you are looking for winter camping products check out our Best Winter Camping Gear article and browse through a bunch of great products!
+If you are looking for winter camping products check out our Best Winter Camping Gear article and browse through a bunch of great products for winter tent camping!
+Anyways, let’s get into the 11 best ways to stay warm in a tent.

 11 Tips On How to Stay Warm In a Tent?